Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Background

 \paragraph{Types of explanations} The scientific literature distinguishes explanations that aim at explaining individual predictions (\emph{local} explanations) from those that aim at explaining the general functioning of an AI model (\emph{global} explanations)~\citep{guidotti2018survey}.
 However, it has been argued that combining local explanations can also lead to an understanding of global model behavior~\citep{lundberg2020local}.
 So-called \emph{local model-agnostic} explanations, such as LIME~\citep{ribeiro2016should} or SHAP~\citep{lundberg2017unified}, have gained popularity in the literature~\citep{adadi2018peeking}.
 When applied to text data, these methods can generate a highlighting of important words for text classification.
-In this work, our focus is on these feature-based explanations, and we use LIME in our experiments, due to its popularity in the literature as well as in practice~\citep{elshawi2021interpretability,bhatt2020explainable,gilpin2018explaining}.
+In this work, our focus is on these feature-based explanations, and we use LIME in our experiments, due to its popularity in the literature as well as in practice~\citep{elshawi2021interpretability,bhatt2020explainable,gilpin2018explaining} and, importantly, the fact that LIME has been claimed to enable fairness assessments (e.g., \citep{alves2021making,chakraborty2020making,bhargava2020limeout}), which we challenge in this work.